Alex Call Player Props: Nationals vs. Cubs

 Alex Call At The Plate

-- Call is batting .239 with two doubles, two home runs and 15 walks.
+- Call is batting .239 with three doubles, two home runs and 15 walks.

-- Call has reached base via a hit in 14 games this season (of 26 played), and had multiple hits in six of those games.

-- In 26 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.